 Eggs are one of the healthiest foods on the planet.
 They provide the most complete and nutritional form of animal protein.
 In addition to having the highest quality proteins, they also contain known minerals and vitamins such as Vitamin A, Vitamin D, Vitamin E, and K.

 So, Can I give my ferret an egg?
 Yes, indeed you can let your ferret feast on some eggs, but in moderation and not a substitute for meals.
-Dairy products, such as eggs, and especially boiled eggs, are one of the most popular treats for ferrets.
+Dairy products, such as eggs, and especially boiled eggs, are some of the most popular treats for ferrets.

 If you are looking for an all-natural food for your squeaky friend, then periodically giving him an egg is the right choice.
 Ferrets love eating whole eggs—ferrets like a high-protein diet.
 Like salmon and meat, eggs are also an essential source of protein.
 Therefore, you can egg in your ferret’s diet.